tsnellgrove/dark_castle3/doc/to_do.md

 					- IDEA: some syns should only be true under certain circumstances
 						- EXAMPLE: 'enter' == 'sit' if do_noun is_seat
 						- EXAMPLE: 'take' = 'doff' if do_noun is_garment
-					- TBD: cond_syn() takes action_lst evaluates, and replaces verb if appropriate
+					- IDEA: cond_syn() takes action_lst evaluates, and replaces verb if appropriate
 						- IDEA: need to re-do class verbs to be most specific (e.g. 'doff' and 'sit')
 						- IDEA: then equate general verbs with specific in cond_syn()
 						- IDEA: benefit is that err never runs for general verb if swapped to specfic